pana800/metadriver/README.md

 }
 ```
 A Directory is basically a button calling a list.
 In this case, we will have one buttton, programs.
 Then we have feeders.
 A feeder basically feed the list with data.
-In the feeder we decide what to feed and how to display (listitem and tile for example).
+In the feeder we decide what to feed and how to display (listitem and title for example).
 Finally we have also a special feeder for action to be done.
 Multiple feeders allow navigation among feeders.
 For example as you see in the volumio demo. (it frankly quite a nightmare to code but hey!, in the meta it is done for you :-).
 In this example we have 2 feeders, one to display the program, another to perform an action.
 The first feeder (called programs also) trigger a command returning a gigantic JSON (cut here in order to save place)
 ```